 You see jewelry where I see sculpture on a small scale; you see the orchestra conductor conducting; I see that conducting more as a dance.
+You see a growing tree; I see a mountain of poison against insects.
 I witness the birth of the family’s first child; you see the first child give birth to a family.
 You see the sketched outline of a toy sailboat (or other desideratum); I point out that the boat’s image is the space left behind after all the other images have inlined it.
 We both, on the other hand, see the hole without its doughnut.

 I ask, when is biotechnology bestiality?
 You ask, are gardens zoos without the cruelty?
 Isn’t heroism first violence to oneself?
 Is burglary a kind of architectural criticism?
 Are galleries a novel way artists handle storage problems?
 Does burning down a lumber yard mean houses have been destroyed?
+Isn’t a performance one story that can’t be plagiarized?
 Doesn’t our continuing inability to safely store nuclear weapons waste reveal the Cold War to be the first war in modern times where the continental US took direct hits because of an enemy?

 What does the US look like when one realizes it is a country where more men are likely raped than women?
 (Think: its male prison populations).
 What if those rigorous, time-consuming studies to model and validate the life cycles of threatened and endangered species become weapons of mass destruction?

-We have space for three major implications that follow from this conclusion.
-First, silly begets silly.
+We have space for three major implications that follow.
+First, when you ignore complexity, silly surely begets silly.
 If you think the most salient fact about domestic murders is that they happen at home in the kitchen or the bedroom, does that mean each household member should order takeaway and eat it alone in the living-room?
 The most salient point about domestic murders, surely, is that they are complicated case by case.

 Second, the best advice is more experience with complexity, not more advice.
 Just look at the historical track record of advisers to leaders:

-Aristotle and Alexander the Great; Seneca and Nero; Ibn Rushd (Averroes) and Caliph Abu Yaqub Yusuf; Petrarch and Emperor Charles IV; Montaigne and Henri IV; Descartes and Sweden’s Queen Christina; Voltaire and Frederick the Great; Diderot and Catherine the Great; and in case you want to add to the list, Adam Smith and the Duke of Buccleuch or und so weiter—all these and more even before this new century. . .Or if you really want to be cringeworthy, just consider André Gide recommending against publishing Marcel Proust and T.S.
-Eliot against publishing George Orwell. . .
+Plato and Dionysius II; Aristotle and Alexander the Great; Seneca and Nero; Ibn Rushd (Averroes) and Caliph Abu Yaqub Yusuf; Petrarch and Emperor Charles IV; Montaigne and Henri IV; Descartes and Sweden’s Queen Christina; Leibnitz and the Dukes of Hanover; Voltaire and Frederick the Great; Diderot and Catherine the Great; and in case you want to add to the list, Adam Smith and the Duke of Buccleuch or Goethe and Prince Carl August, und so weiter—all these and more even before this new century. . .Or if you really want to be cringeworthy, just consider André Gide recommending against publishing Marcel Proust, Edward Garnett against publishing James Joyce, and T.S.
+Eliot against publishing George Orwell. . . .

 I mean, let’s get real: If these guys didn’t advise effectively, who the hell are we to think we can do better?
 (And, puhleeese, don’t throw up Kissinger and Nixon as the alternative!)
 Better than advice is more experience with complexity which affords opportunities for rethinking/ redesribing/revising difficulties, that is, to see these difficulties differently and to act differently than before without denying their complexity in the process.